matthewRindner/Concurrency-in-Go/concurrency_notes.md

     - to run two thing at exactly the same time
     - on a multi-core system, core_1 would run on task while core_2 would do another task at the same time

-- Issue is tpyoca;; line of caode in a program in to be run in the right order so it's hard toexecute 2 lines at the same time, or parellized.
+- Issue is that typically lines of code must be run in the right order, so it's hard to execute 2 lines at the same time, or parellized.

 Concurreny:
     - Breaking up a program into independently executable tasks that could be run at the same time and yeild the correct result at the end